 Sometimes it’s necessary for dairy farmers to work with veterinarians to treat their cows with antibiotics when they’re ill, just as we sometimes need medication when we’re sick.
 However, there are strict government standards and protocols that ensure there aren’t antibiotics in the milk you buy at the store.

 In 2015, the FDA’s Center for Veterinary Medicine reported that the milk you buy at your grocery store is safe after collecting milk samples from nearly 2,000 dairy farms across the country.

-Here’s how the dairy community makes sure your milk is safe:
+Here’s how the dairy community makes sure your milk is safe and free of antibiotics.

 Dairy farmers take special care to make sure their cows are healthy.
 When a cow is sick and needs medication, they follow best practices to help the animal recover.